 Here’s what you need to know about the shelf-life of kale.
 It is dependent on what type of kale you are using.
 Fresh kale lasts 5-7 days, whereas cooked kale lasts 3-5 days.

 The best way to check for signs that your kale has spoiled is to inspect its appearance.
 If you find any black specs on your kale, you should toss it out.
 You can throw out the leaves with black specs and use the rest if you wish.

-If the leaves start to lose their color and turn pale green, either use it up immediately or throw it out.
-Once the leaves are pale green they will soon turn yellow, which is when you would discard it anyway.
+If the leaves start to lose their color and turn pale green, use it immediately or throw it out.
+Once the leaves are pale green, they will soon turn yellow, which is when you would discard them anyway.

 Another sign of spoiled kale is wilted or soggy leaves.
 Make sure to get rid of these leaves.
 You can also use its smell to check if it has spoiled.
 If the kale gives off an off smell, it is probably best to get rid of it.

 A bag of kale has a similar storage routine as a bag of spinach.
-You place the bag of kale in the fridge and use it when you need it.
+You place the bag of kale in the fridge and use it when needed.
 Only wash the kale once you are just about to consume it.